 What Is Short-Term, Stand-Alone Detox?

 A short-term detox at a stand-alone facility only focuses on the most urgent needs for a person to quit using drugs or alcohol.
 The time spent at the facility is much shorter than a stay at a residential program.
-A medical team ensures withdrawal is complete and a person is medically stable before the detox is complete.
+A medical team ensures withdrawal is complete and a person is medically stable before the alcohol or drug detox is complete.

 Commitment to recovery is a lifelong journey, but its start can vary for lots of reasons.
 One of them is the inflexibility of jobs and personal responsibilities.
 Unlike inpatient programs, going to short-term detox requires less time.
 The stay may last from several days to a couple of weeks.
 This faster entry point to recovery is appealing to people who want to get sober without the timeline of a longer initial treatment arrangement.
 In addition, short-term detox offers many more benefits.